kkasra12/act_visualization/readme.md

 ```
 2. delete the `classifier.pkl` file or change its name.
 Also, you can change the file name in the code (you can find it almost end of `main.ipynb`).
 3. run `main.ipynb` again.

+# view the slides
+to see the rendered slides click [here](https://kkasra12.github.io/act_visualization/main.slides.html#/).